 What are typical credit card processing fees?

-Monthly minimum: The monthly minimum fee typically is $20 to $50.
-However, this usually refers to the amount you pay in processing costs, not the minimum dollar amount of sales that you must process monthly.
+Monthly minimum: A monthly minimum typically ranges from $20 to $50.
+In most cases, this refers to the minimum amount you pay in processing fees, not a required dollar amount of monthly sales.

-Various network fees: Other network fees — including Mastercard’s Merchant Location Fee and the Visa Fixed Acquirer Network Fee — may be passed on to you as monthly or annual fees.
+Various network fees: Other network fees, including Mastercard’s Merchant Location Fee and the Visa Fixed Acquirer Network Fee, may be passed on to you as monthly or annual charges.

 Some fees are charged by occurrence, including the following:

-Batch fees: Batch fees are nominal, daily fees you pay when you close out the day’s sales.
-They typically cost 10 to 30 cents (usually the same amount as your per-transaction fee).
+Batch fees: Batch fees are nominal daily fees you pay when you close out the day’s sales.
+They typically cost 10 to 30 cents (often about the same as your per-transaction fee).

-Address Verification Service (AVS) fees: AVS fees are usually a few cents per transaction when you use this tool to verify the cardholder’s address and ZIP code to avoid credit card fraud.
+Address Verification Service (AVS) fees: AVS fees are usually a few cents per transaction when you use this tool to verify the cardholder’s address and ZIP code to help reduce credit card fraud.

 Voice authorization: Voice authorization is another anti-fraud tool with a small per-use fee.
-It’s rarely required, but you’re charged for each occurrence.
+It’s rarely required, but you’re charged each time it’s used.

-Nonsufficient funds (NSF) fees: An NSF fee is charged if you don’t have enough money in your business bank account to pay the fees you owe the processor.
+Nonsufficient funds (NSF) fees: An NSF fee is charged if you don’t have enough money in your business bank account to cover the fees you owe the processor.

-Some credit card processors also charge early account cancellation fees, club or membership fees, and fees for vague “additional services” referenced in a contract.
-Watch for these fees, as they can increase your monthly credit card processing costs dramatically.
+Some credit card processors also charge early account cancellation fees, membership fees and fees for vague “additional services” buried in the fine print of a contract.
+Always read the full terms before signing, as these charges can quietly drive up your total payment-processing costs over time.

 PayPal credit card processing FAQs